joewatt95/lambdacplus/README.md

         This will include the 2 key functions `check` and `infer`, where `infer` involves synthesizing the type, while `check` involves verifying if an expression has a given type.
-        - `ast_conversion.ml` contains facilities for converting the parser's AST to the internal AST and vice versa.
         - `eval_statements.ml` contains functions for evaluating statements.
-    - `utils` contains utilities used in all parts of the project.
+    - `common` contains code that is shared between both `kernel` and `parsing`.
+       - `location.ml` contains a `located` datatype and other stuff which we use to decorate our ASTs as found in `lib/parsing/ast.ml` and `lib/kernel/ast.ml` with source locations.
+This info will be used for error reporting.
+   - `ast_conv.ml` contains facilities for converting the parser's AST to the internal AST and vice versa.
+   - `error_handling.ml` contains functions for handling errors that occur while running programs in our language.
+These include pretty printing of errors.